slutzo/saucepan/README.md

 --stock-core genesis|mame2003plus|mame2010|nes|snes|atari2600
 ```

-This will configure your UCE to use a built-in core so it doesn't have bundle one into
+This will configure your UCE to use a built-in core so it doesn't have to bundle one into
 the file, which means much smaller file sizes.

 ## Initial Configuration